chanekar/AirlineTicketBookingSystem/README.md

 # AirlineTicketBookingSystem
-An airline ticket booking system which allows users to signup/login into a ariline ticket booking portal.
+An airline ticket booking system which allows users to signup/login into a airline ticket booking portal.
 After signup up, the portal allows the users to book tickets for flights to selected destination.
 The user can view reviews written by other users and select the number of adults/children and flight class.

 After booking, the user can review their tickets and write a review for the airline.